ehsanx/ehsankarim/content/Teaching/_index.md

 ## Guest Lecturing

-1. “SPPH 500: Principles of Regression Modeling for Health Research”, School of Population and Public Health, University of British Columbia (March 23, 2020).
+1. “SPPH 500: Principles of Regression Modeling for Health Research”, School of Population and Public Health, University of British Columbia (March 23, 2020 via collaborate ultra).
 2. “SPPH 500: Principles of Regression Modeling for Health Research”, School of Population and Public Health, University of British Columbia (March 25, 2019).
 3. “EPIB 610 Advanced Methods: Causal Inference” in Epidemiology, Biostatistics and Occupational Health, McGill University (February 22, 24, March 14, 2016).
 4. “SPPH 500: Principles of Regression Modeling for Health Research”, School of Population and Public Health, University of British Columbia (November 24, 2016).